danielejsantos/ajax-type-ahead/README.md

 ### #JavaScript30

-This is the fifth of the 30 day Vanilla [JS Challenge](http://https://javascript30.com/ "JS Challenge") by Wes Bos.
+This is the sixth of the 30 day Vanilla [JS Challenge](http://https://javascript30.com/ "JS Challenge") by Wes Bos.
 The focus of the challenge was implementing a type-ahead feature that matches user input to cities and states(from a large array of city data).
 The city's population is also displayed next to the results.

 The **technologies** used were:
 - JavaScript